rudolfvanderven/tuise-bot/README.md

     $ $VENV/bin/python api_dudebot.py

 The app will start listening on port: `8080`.
-Open the browser into `localhost:8080` and you should see the bot.
+Open the browser into [localhost:8080](http://localhost:8080) and you should see the bot.

+### Note
+Run in Google Chrome has this uses `Speech Recognition API`  and currently only Chrome and Opera have partial support for it.

 ## Add New Commands
 In order to add new commands go into the `commands` folder and create the following structure: